-The requirement that the RC cavities both be of a stable design necessitates additional intra-cavity optics ("focusing telescope").
-The candidate design (LIGO-T080075-01) stipulates a two HR mirror configuration for this telescope.
-Exact parameters for these may still change in inessential ways.
-IFO control and alignment signals are required via PR2 (for input MMT alignment, PSL intensity stabilization) and SR2 (for output MMT alignment and an entry port for the ITMy Hartmann sensor beam) residual transmission.
-This requires sufficient OPD and surface 2 polish and coating quality for these optics.
+The requirement that the RC cavities both be of a stable design, necessitates additional intra-cavity optics ("focusing telescope").
+A tentative design (LIGO-P080004) stipulates a two HR mirror configuration for this telescope.
+The exact parameters^{TBD} for these are expected to still change.
+AOS design requires that IFO control signals are derived from leakage transmission beams through several of these FT HR mirrors.
+This requires sufficient OPD and surface 2 polish and coating quality^{TBD} for these optics.